fpedroza/switch-java-versions/README.md

 # switch-java-versions

 # Installation Instructions
- source this file in your '.bashrc' or alternative profile file
+ source this file in your `.bashrc` or alternative profile file